anachkhaidze/hallucinations_cogsci2025/README.md

 # Visual Imagery Vividness Predicts the Complexity of Induced Hallucinations

-This repository contains all the data, code, and materials required to reproduce the analyses presented in the above article accepted for this year's CogSci Proceedings.
-The preprint can is available [here](https://osf.io/preprints/psyarxiv/caext_v1).
+This repository contains all the data, code, and materials required to reproduce the analyses presented in the above article published in CogSci Proceedings (2025).
+The paper is available [here](https://escholarship.org/uc/item/1dx3n6gp).

 ### Contents